 The requestor (contact) should be the SF State faculty or staff member who is most knowledgeable about the technology being reviewed.
 Some of the questions are technical and may require consulting the vendor or Campus IT support.

 How can I get help completing the form?

-Contact Campus IT support to request assistance completing the TAR form.
+Contact Campus IT Support or your Campus IT Operations Team to request assistance completing the TAR form.